Itggot-lukas-einlerlarsson/LaTeX-Linter/README.md

 # Installation
-You can either just download the source code and compile yourself with rust:
+You can either just download the source code and compile yourself with rust, use in directory:

-	write 'cargo build --release' in the directory or you can download releases for Windows and linux under the releases tab.
+	'cargo build --release'

+or you can download releases for Windows and linux under the releases tab.

 # Bill of Materials (dependencies)